ibnuda/fpmortals/manuscript/complete.md

   [error]                                          ^
 ~~~~~~~~

-Recall from Chapter 4.1 that `refineV` returns an `Either`, as the compiler has
-reminded us.

 Mohon diingat bahwa pada bab 4.1, `refineV` mengembalikan sebuah `Either`,
 sesuai dengan apa yang telah kompilator peringatkan.

-As the typeclass author of `Default`, we can do better than `Functor` and
-provide a `MonadError[Default, String]`:

 Sebaga penulis dari kelas tipe `Default`, kita dapat berbuat lebih daripada
 `Functor` dan menyediakan sebuah `MonadError[Default, String]`: